 If you see or hear something that just doesn’t feel right, please call the National Security Hotline on: 1800 1234 00 or visit www.nationalsecurity.gov.au

-Australian Government security requirements dictate that vehicles collecting or dropping off passengers at the front of the terminals must be attended at all times.
-The driver of the vehicle must remain with their vehicle and may only remain in the pick-up/drop-off area for a maximum of two minutes.
+Australian Government security requirements dictate that vehicles dropping off passengers at the front of the terminal must be attended at all times.
+The driver of the vehicle must remain with their vehicle and may only remain in the drop-off area for a maximum of two minutes.

 Any vehicle left unattended will be subject to an immediate fine and may be towed away.

 Patrons and visitors to Darwin International Airport are encouraged to use the car parking options available to them at the airport if they wish to enter the terminals to greet or farewell passengers.
 The car park has a 15 minute free period if you wish to take advantage of this option.

 Bladed implements such as knives and tools are prohibited in hand luggage.
 These items should instead be packed in your checked luggage for air travel.
 For an up to date list of prohibited items please follow the link below:

 If these items are not surrendered at the screening points the passenger is in breach of Australian Government regulations and the airline will not allow the passenger to travel.
 Please ensure no items are in your hand luggage before reaching the screening point otherwise detection of these items at screening points will require you to surrender these.